-This frustration has been a culmination of all the other privacy issues that Facebook has faced, which includes their war against Apple with regards to privacy.
-Apple’s new iPhone operating system will soon ask users whether they consent to being tracked by Facebook, something that many users will likely object to because of the legacy of the infamous Cambridge Analytica scandal.
+This frustration has been a culmination of all the other privacy issues that Facebook has faced, which includes its war against Apple with regard to privacy.
+Apple’s new iPhone operating system will soon ask users whether they consent to be tracked by Facebook, something that many users will likely object to because of the legacy of the infamous Cambridge Analytica scandal.

 The FTC (Federal Trade Commission) suit alleges that Facebook has been engaging in an anti-competitive acquisition and software development strategy going back nearly a decade and is now in a monopoly position.

 More recently Facebook’s social media platform also played a role in the assault on the U.S. Capitol building.

 Never before has an online property been so popular and made so little money.
 More than two billion people worldwide use WhatsApp regularly to text or make phone calls, but it scarcely generates any money for Facebook, which has owned WhatsApp since 2014.

 Facebook does not release separate revenue figures for its various business segments.
 In the year preceding the acquisition by Facebook (2013), the figure stood at $1.3 Million.
 This was generated by a $1 per year charge levied by WhatsApp up until early 2016 (with the first year free) in some markets.
 The charges were scrapped post-January 2016.
 Forbes had predicted that WhatsApp would come to generate revenue of $4 per user by 2020.

 Interoperability: “People want to be able to choose which service they use to communicate with people.
 We want to give people a choice so they can reach their friends across these networks from whichever app they prefer.”